Thorium/the-elmish-book/chapters/scaling/splitting-programs.md

         Html.h3 (if state.IsUpperCase then state.InputText.ToUpper() else state.InputText)
       ]
 ```
-The highlighted parts shows two buttons that dispatch the `SwitchPage` messages that causes the application to switch from the counter view to the text input and vice-versa.
+The highlighted parts show two buttons that dispatch the `SwitchPage` messages that cause the application to switch from the counter view to the text input and vice-versa.

 At this point, you must be thinking: "Zaid, why are we going through this simple stuff, we have seen this before!
 Just get to the composition techniques already."
 The thing is, I want to show you that composing larger programs or in this case, splitting a bigger program into smaller ones, naturally arises from *refactoring* the common parts into separate type definitions and separate functions that handle these types.
-Let us try to refactor the counter view and text input view such that the implementation of either views is entirely separate from one another.
+Let us try to refactor the counter view and text input view such that the implementation of either view is entirely separate from one another.

 ### Refactoring The State